loisobrero/ChatBot_Hackathon/README.md

 # Overview

 We were tasked with creating an educational platform for lifelong learners, offering personalized learning experiences.
-We need to implement design options to integrate AI-driven recommendations that encourage users to explore new subjects and skills at their own pace.
+We needed to implement design options to integrate AI-driven recommendations that encourage users to explore new subjects and skills at their own pace.

 # Criteria